SUSTAINABILITY

 Wood consumption for packaging

-To meet our customers’ packaging standards, in 2023 for every 100 tons of steel fabrications seven 0.81 m diameter x 17.90 m high trees had to be felled.
-We have launched an initiative to replace wooden pallets with steel pallets, thereby expecting to reduce up to 815 tons of CO2 per year.
+To meet our customers’ packaging standards, in 2024 for every 100 tons of steel fabrications five 0.81 m diameter x 17.90 m high trees had to be felled.
+In 2024, we set out to restrict the use of wood exclusively to pallets with standard dimensions of 1,300 mm x 1,100 mm, eliminating the use of wooden slats or beams for packaging our fabrications .
+This initiative enabled us to reduce wood consumption by 28% compared to the previous year.

 Solid waste

 Since 2009, TAMA has been carrying out statistical control of the solid waste generated by our operations.
-In the 2020-2023 period, the ratio of solid steel waste generation has remained stable between 167 and 185 kg of steel waste per processed ton.
+In the 2020-2023 period, the ratio of solid steel waste generation has remained stable between 167 and 185 kg of steel waste per ton processed.

 Human and labor rights